5 DAYS IN LEBANON – WHERE TO GO

 However, the alternatives are not perfect, but there are some fun other ways to get around.

-There are also Uber and taxis available, but I suggest only using Ubers in Lebanon if needed.
+- There are also Uber and taxis available, but I suggest only using Ubers in Lebanon if needed.
 My first time using Uber was in Lebanon, actually.
-I did not use them often, but there are plenty of Ubers available, and you do not have to worry about being ripped off (which can be an issue with taxis).
+I did not use them often, but I liked Uber.
+There are plenty of Ubers available, and you do not have to worry about being ripped off.

 Where to Stay in Lebanon